bridgecrew-perf6/deployments-service/rest-api/readme.md

 1. No centralization of the schemas
 1. In bigger systems, routes will need to know about schemas defined/owned by other routes which might cause some coherency issues in the organization

-### Models seperation

-I Chose to differentiate between different models for the (seemingly) same concepts.
-Meaning, If we take the ```Image``` model for example, we have multiple definitions for it

-1. Type definition - Used throughout the system
-1. Schema for the routes (json-schema)
-1. Schema for mongoose

-Those are not the same, Their similiarity is coincidential and is not a DRY violation, but a following of the Single Responsibility Principle.

-To prove the point, we can tell in the code that Mongo related code is only at ```mongo-repository```.
-Json serialization/validation only exists in the routers (Except some that are used by multiple routes so are externalized).

-From an architecture pov, the ```Image``` type model the core domain, json-schema's Schema and mongoose's schemas are supportive and are implementation details.

 ### Repository Pattern